 Father of four and the daddy of The Vintner team, Tom founded the company in 2010 and follows a long line of Gilbeys in the wine industry.
-He is currently studying to become a Master of Wine and heads up the sales team.
 When your family has been involved in the trade for generations, it seems only natural that you should follow in their footsteps in one way or another.
 Here Tom shares with you a little about the generations that went before him, how they shaped the UK wine trade over the years and helped inspire him on in his own journey into the wonderful world of wine.

 Where it all began

 In 1856, two young men, discharged at the end of the Crimean War, were in need of jobs: Walter, aged 26 and Alfred 24 (my great-great-grandfather).
 Their older brother, Henry Parry Gilbey, was a partner in a wholesale wine merchants firm, Southard, Gilbey & Co. and he advised them to set up as retail wine merchants.
 Less than a year later they leased some cellars on Oxford Street and began to sell wine.